-(Tip: Buy a poop bag dispenser that attaches to the leash so you’ll always have bags with you.)
+Pro tip: Buy a poop bag dispenser that attaches to the leash so you’ll always have bags with you.

 Never leave pets unattended outside.
 It’s unsafe for them.

 Be respectful when you use retractable leashes by keeping their reigns short.
-Appreciate the fact that not everyone will like your dog or cat.
+Keep in mind that not everyone will like your dog or cat.
+Some folks may be allergic, some may be scared of the animal.
 Be a responsible pet owner by having good pet etiquette.

 On a similar note, no one wants to park next to the site that looks like a bad yard sale.
 Keep your site picked up and tidy.

-Avoid parking vehicles that protrude into the roadway, making it difficult for others to navigate or park.
+On the flipside, parking vehicles that protrude into the roadway make it difficult for others to navigate or park.
 Keep in mind that emergency vehicles require necessary passage.
 Do not park your vehicles in another’s site or box other vehicles in.

-Speed limit is just that…”limit” meaning don’t go “over” the posted number.
-Campgrounds are busy with campers walking their dogs, children chasing balls, bike riders, or RV’s pulling in or out of their site.
-Please…just slow down.
+A speed limit is just that— a limit.
+Don’t go over the posted number.
+You follow the speed limits on the freeways, and you can follow them in a campground, too.
+Campgrounds are busy with campers walking their dogs, children chasing balls, bike riders, and RVs pulling in or out of their site.
+For the safety of you and those around you, please slow down.

 Keep in mind that campers enjoy relaxing at campgrounds because it gets them away from the hustle-bustle and bright city lights.
 Some enjoy stargazing while others simply want to enjoy the glow of campfires.
 It’s a campground, not a carnival.

-(Tip: Use portable solar sidewalk lights for marking perimeters or entrances to your RV)
+Pro Tip: Use portable solar sidewalk lights for marking perimeters or entrances to your RV.

 Regarding another type of smoke, if you’re a tobacco user, be mindful of tight campsites.
 Tobacco smoke may be entering other RVer’s windows or doors.